The Golden State Entering New York Harbor: Description

+Characteristics

 Four stylistic characteristics are seen in The Golden State Entering New York Harbor.

 First, Golden State evidences the luminism style of American landscape painting in the 1850s through the 1870s.
 Luminism uses careful attention to light in landscapes, aerial perspective, and concealment of visible brushstrokes to emphasize tranquility.
 Water is often calm and reflective; the sky is often soft and hazy.
 The Hudson River School typifies luminicsm in art.

 Second, Golden State shows strong influence onto Lane's work from Robert Salmon (1775-1845), an English artist who lived in Boston and was the preeminent marine painter of his time.
 His studio was near Lane's lithography shop in Boston, where Lane lived during his early adult years.
 The Fitz Henry Lane Online Project notes, "[W]e have no direct evidence of contact or a teacher-student relationship.
 Lane's early works are so indebted to Salmon they have been confused with his in the past.
-In this case [i.e., Golden State], the wind-whipped waves diagonally patterned across the canvass are very much like Salmon's style, as are he light-and-dark patterns of the cloud and a tumultuous harbor scene crowded with vessels."
+In this case [i.e., Golden State], the wind-whipped waves diagonally patterned across the canvass are very much like Salmon's style, as are the light-and-dark patterns of the cloud and a tumultuous harbor scene crowded with vessels."

 Third, Golden State shows a turn by Lane from landscapes and shoreline structures to maritime activity.
 Lane's commissions in New York City from Chambers & Heiser led to larger and more detailed, busier paintings.
 Additionally, Lane had established a market for his art in Boston; he wanted his New York exhibitions to add to his business success.

 Fourth, Golden State as well as Sweepstakes are the only two known paintings of Lane in which he signed his full name.
 On Golden State, the signature reads: "Fitz Henry Lane, Gloucester, Mass.
 A.D.
 1854."
 The Fitz Henry Lane Online Project speculates that Lane wanted his new clients in New York City to remember all his painting details.

-Later history and influence

-The ship Golden State was sold in 1855 to A.A.
-Low & Brother, the clipper and old China trade business owned by Abiel Abbot Low.
-Golden State was wrecked at Cape Elizabeth, Maine, in 1886.